Andreisgl/AC5-Z_radio_lines_organizer/README.md

 As you can see, the "ACE_STYLE" field has preset values to choose from, but it also gives you the option to input a custom value.

+## CSV DATA
+This tool uses a custom .csv separator and quotechar.
+SEPARATOR: \
+QUOTECHAR: `

 ## ROADMAP
 This tool is a WIP.
 Some of the features implement and objectives to reach are the following: